geekodour/o/content/docs/masterplan.md

 -   [ ] Do Vipassana Meditation (10 days)
 -   [ ] Become a champion in understanding "anything".
 Exaggerated, but in other words, learn how to process complex information and how to deal with different kinds of information.
 -   [ ] Build a treehouse 🌴
+-   [ ] Get a diploma in cartography 🐣
 -   [ ] Learn 10 magic tricks ✨
 -   [ ] Start a duck farm 🦆
 -   [ ] Become part time data journalist and internet detective 🔍